MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 ### Security

 This solution provides several security-related benefits.
 With the GitOps approach, individual developers—and even operators—don't directly access the APIM instance to apply changes or updates.
-Instead, users push changes to a git repository, and the extractor and publishing pipelines reads them and applies them to the APIM instance.
+Instead, users push changes to a git repository, and the extractor and publishing pipelines read them and apply them to the APIM instance.
 This approach follows the security best practice of _least privilege_ by not giving teams write permissions to the APIM service instance.
 In diagnostic or troubleshooting scenarios, you can grant elevated permissions for a limited time on a case-by-case basis.

 To make sure the APIM instances are using best practices for security, you can extend this solution to enforce API best practices by using third-party tools and unit testing.
 Teams can provide early feedback via PR review if the proposed changes to an API or policy violate standards.